 Taking B-School—and more importantly, taking B-School to heart—was the catalyst that I needed to put my company on the path to profitability.

 Making a profit has never been my primary business goal.
 My goal all along has been to create a business that can sustain itself, that can fund my creative ideas and contribute to a global community of kindred spirit creatives while supporting me and my family.

 "RUNNING A PROFITABLE, VALUES-DRIVEN BUSINESS CAN PROFOUNDLY CHANGE THE QUALITY OF YOUR LIFE."

 When the stress of basic survival is gone, there is space for joyful creating and innovating within your business.

-When I enrolled in B-School in 2014, I was having the toughest time I'd ever had in business.
-I had employees and big print bills, but I never seemed to be able to get out of barely getting by—a line of credit was the only thing that kept things going, issue after issue.
-I was searching for a mentor, someone to help me figure out what to do next.
-I couldn't find that sort of guidance locally and so I began looking for it online.
+In 2014, I was having the toughest time I'd ever had in business.
+I had employees and big print bills, but I never seemed to be able to get out of barely getting by—a line of credit was the only thing that kept things going, issue after issue, but I wasn’t able to get to the plus side of zero.
+I was tired of working so hard to barely break even.

 Before I signed up for B-School, I had a gut feeling that I'd need to make some big changes to my business.
-I wasn't sure what they would be, but as I went through the course, it become more clear that I would have to take back the control of EVERY aspect of my business.
+I wasn't sure what they would be, but as I went through the course, it became ever more clear that I would have to take back the control of EVERY aspect of my business.
 Including, in particular, the marketing and voice of my company.

 After taking a week to settle into the feelings of sadness and failure, I began to rebuild.
 Long-term readers might remember my very first newsletter.
 From that vulnerable spot, I began again.